-NOTE If the subsystems are part of a larger facility system, the system boundary is determined prior to any measurements and calculations
+NOTE If the subsystems are part of a larger facility system, the system boundary is complex and the boundary is determined prior to any measurements and calculations.

 5.5 Information needed to assess the efficiency of a pumping system

 After the decision is taken on which pumping systems require further investigation, the following information from 5.5.2 to 5.5.6 shall be gathered.